Healthcare Leadership Starts Here

 The curriculum for the online BA in Healthcare Management degree combines foundational business skills with healthcare leadership essentials.
-The program requires 120 total credit hours, including 46 major credit hours.
+The program requires 120 total semester hours, including 46 hours in the major.

 Course Description Credits EC 105This course is a one-term combination of both micro- and macro-economics.
 In this course, students are introduced to analysis of supply and demand, national income theory, the banking system, monetary policy and the corresponding usage for economic stabilization, theory of the consumer, theory of the firm and other selected microeconomic topics.
 4 AC 231Fundamental financial and managerial accounting concepts used in decision making.
 Emphasis is on operating, investing, and financing activities and planning, controlling and evaluating performance.
 4 CO 381This course will help students understand the impact of communication in a health context.
 Among the topics that will be addressed are: health and identity, patient-practitioner communication, cultural perceptions of health, healthcare policies, health communication campaigns, and health images in the media.
 Both theoretical and practical in nature, this course will help students understand the impact of communication in a health context.
 Among the topics that will be addressed are: health and identity, patient-practitioner communication, cultural perceptions of health, healthcare policies, and health communication campaigns.
 4 MG 491The capstone seminar for the Business Administration major, MG 491 integrates and applies concepts from management, accounting, economics and related fields, with a focus on developing and applying skills for problem solving and leadership in an organizational environment.
 4 MG 463/464A practical application of theoretical skills in actual job-related situations.
 Open to Junior and Senior majors.
 Permission of department chair required.
 2